Making a caesarean negligence claim

 - Mother having health issues, which means that a caesarean will be the safer option.

-- Baby is in a position which will make a virginal birth more difficult or impossible.
+- The baby is in a position which will make a virginal birth more difficult or impossible.

 - Mother is having twins and feels that a caesarean will be safer.